A venture studio for young builders · NYC

 Build the funding model

 How does this keep going?
-Each builder produces a real budget, pitches our cohort fund for up to $250, and learns to make the case for what they need.
+Each builder produces a real budget and learns to make the case for what they need.
+Depending on the track, that might mean pitching our cohort fund, raising from family and sponsors, or building a real funding strategy.
 We work through earned revenue, sponsorship, grants, cooperative models, and philanthropy.

 05 · PARTNER